percona/percona-xtradb-cluster/doc/source/security/encrypt-traffic.rst

 |PXC| uses the underlying MySQL encryption mechanism
 to secure communication between client applications and cluster nodes.

+|MySQL| generates default key and certificate files and places them in the data
+directory.
+You can override auto-generated files with manually created ones, as described in the section :ref:`generate-keys-certs`.

+The auto-generated files are suitable for automatic SSL configuration, but you should use the same key and certificate files on all nodes.

 Specify the following settings in the :file:`my.cnf` configuration file for each node: